Turn French text into pronunciation practice.

 Listen for silent final consonants, liaison between words, nasal vowels, the French u sound, sentence rhythm, and which syllables are lightly stressed.

 Yes.
-Apprendr can generate native-quality French audio for submitted text, alongside translation, grammar, and vocabulary notes.
+Apprendr can generate native-quality French audio for submitted text, alongside meaning, grammar, vocabulary notes, and review material.